youldash/DRL-Collaboration-and-Competition/REPORT.md

 	<img src="plots/Attempt.png" width="100%" />
 </div>

 - Our best training configuration is reported herein.
 A **DDPG** `agent` configuration solved the virtual world (or environment) in a good number of episodes.
 This was set as a point of reference to beat in our future attempts.
-The `agent`'s architecture was adjusted based on the following [Neural Network (NN)](https://pathmind.com/wiki/neural-network) configurations:
+The `agent`'s architecture was adjusted based on the following NN configurations:

 ### The Actor Model (Architecture)